-FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SM C618.01: Long-term Trash Load Reduction Plan Support FY 2024/25 EOA will provide additional guidance on long-term plan implementation and perspectives on optimization of control actions for trash management via conference calls and meetings with C/CAG member agencies.
+FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMO C718.01: LONG-TERM TRASH LOAD REDUCTION PLAN SUPPORT FY 2025-26 EOA will provide additional guidance on long-term plan implementation and perspectives on optimization of control actions for trash management via conference calls and meetings with C/CAG member agencies.
+These services will be provided to those member agencies that were able to achieve the 100% trash load reduction benchmark with the goal of maintaining this benchmark, as required by MRP 3.0, in FY 2025-26.
+EOA will also provide these technical and regulatory support services, as the budget allows, to those member agencies unable to demonstrate achievement of the benchmark.
 Additionally, EOA will update each member agency's trash generation map to include the following information as required by MRP 3.0: trash management areas, private land drainage areas that will be retrofitted with full trash capture devices or equivalent, locations and associated drainage areas of full trash capture systems, and other trash control actions, and highlights of any revisions or changes from the previous map(s).
 On-call guidance and participation in meetings/calls to discuss long-term plan implementation, provide perspectives on control actions for trash management, and discuss assessment results and other pertinent topics.
-Draft updated/revised trash generation and trash control measure maps and GIS data layers for FY 23/24 annual report submittal. \$96,780 SUBTASK SM C618.02: Trash Load Reduction Assessment Program FY 2024/25 Coordinate the SMCWPPP trash load reduction assessment program including the selection of on-land assessment sites and implementation of assessments during dry and wet seasons (to the extent possible) at frequencies outlined in the MRP 3.0 Factsheet.
+Draft updated/revised trash generation and trash control measure maps and GIS data layers for FY 24-25 annual report submittal. \$80,740 SUBTASK SMO C718.02: TRASH LOAD REDUCTION ASSESSMENT PROGRAM FY 2025-26 Coordinate the SMCWPPP trash load reduction assessment program including the selection of on-land assessment sites and implementation of assessments during dry and wet seasons (to the extent possible) at frequencies outlined in the MRP 3.0 Factsheet.
 Assessment sites will be located in high priority trash management areas identified by member agencies.
 EOA will annually conduct on-land visual assessments and manage the associated data in the on-land visual assessment database developed by EOA.
-EOA will use trained interns/associate staff to conduct these assessments to reduce perassessment costs.
+EOA will use trained interns/associate staff to conduct these assessments to reduce per-assessment costs.
 Additionally, EOA will coordinate with member agencies on all assessments and compile assessment data collected by member agencies into the OVTA database system.
-EOA will also conduct two trainings for member agency staff on the use of OVTA to address trash on Private Land Drainage Areas (PLDAs) Completion of 700 on-land visual assessments.
+EOA will also conduct one training for member agency staff on the use of OVTAs to address trash on Private Land Drainage Areas (PLDAs) Completion of 600 on-land visual assessments.
 Assessment results and populated OVTA Database.
 On-going technical support on assessments and associated data.
-Two OVTA trainings for member agency staff \$168,980 SUBTASK SM C618.03: Trash Offsets - Creek and Shoreline Cleanups FY 2024/25 Manage the data collected by member agencies during optional hot spot cleanups and develop standardized reporting formats populated with historical and current hot spot data for each applicable member agency to satisfy annual reporting requirements.
-Annual reporting and data collection guidance on the standardized reporting of trash reductions associated with creek and/or shoreline cleanups.
-Creek and shoreline hot spot database populated with trash data collected by all member agencies.
-Annual Report tables populated with hot spot cleanup data for current and previous fiscal years. \$16,004 SUBTASK SM C618.04: Full Trash Capture Device Operation and Maintenance Program FY 2024/25 Support member agencies in the development and implementation of agency specific O&M verification programs.
-Revised Trash Full Capture O&M Verification Program materials, including descriptions of requirements and tracking and reporting tables/tools. \$11,092
+One OVTA/PLDA inspection training for member agency staff \$140,460 SUBTASK SMO C718.03: Full Trash Capture Device Operation and Maintenance Program FY 2025-26 Support member agencies in the development and implementation of agency specific O&M verification programs.
+Revised Trash Full Capture O&M Verification Program materials, including descriptions of requirements and tracking and reporting tables/tools. \$25,972